Senior Designer

 5. Make the most of Rise’s flip card feature

-Normally when we think of flip cards, it’s typical to place an image or word on one side and the definition on the other.
+When we think of flip cards, the typical approach is to place an image or word on one side and the definition on the other.
 But what if you took the flip card in Rise and made it even more visual and interactive?

 With this client, rather than placing a word and its definition on the card, we used the card to show an image of a macchiato with the information below.
 When the learner flips the card, they get an exact breakdown of espresso and milk foam ratios to make the perfect beverage.

-Because Rise has a set number of content blocks and styles to choose from, our designers have had to become more innovative over the years to make courses that truly stand out.
+Because Rise has a set number of content blocks and styles to choose from, our designers have had to use their creative innovation skills to overcome certain design limitations, especially when images are involved.

 A course section labeled "Be Careful" with 2 images below it demonstrating the right and wrong way to cut a lime.

-Do’s and don’ts for developing in Articulate Rise
+Do’s and don’ts for developing your Articulate Rise course

 You’re thinking outside the box, you’ve got an arsenal of insider tips and Articulate Rise examples—but there are a few more things you should know.

-Let’s share a quick rundown of the do’s and don’ts we’ve learned through our many trips down the Rise rabbit hole.
-Grab your notebook—here are a few things you should know about developing in Rise.
+Grab your notebook, because we’re about to go over a few of the do’s and don’ts we’ve learned through our many trips down the Rise rabbit hole.

 Do’s for developing in Rise